brianmueller/cssi-curriculum/_lessons/python/08-python-lists.md

 # What You Will Learn
 + How to create a list in Python syntax
-+ How to create a loop in Python syntax

 # Why This is Important:
 In this lesson you will learn how to create a Python list.

 # Lists
 A list is the most basic Python data structure.
 It is a list of objects or values.
 The syntax for a list is a set of objects enclosed in brackets.
 To create an empty list, set a variable equal to empty brackets:
 ```
 >>> empty_list = []
 ```
-To create a list with some objects in it, just add the objects separated by commas:
+To create a list with some objects in it, just add the elements separated by commas:
 ```
 >>> groceries = ['Eggs', 'Milk','Butter']
 ```